New Eagle King Kashkari: U.S. inflation has not peaked, the Fed will not stop raising interest rates-breakinglatest.news-Breaking Latest News

 The figure shows that at that time, most officials still believed that the central bank would not raise interest rates this year (2022), and even one thought that interest rates would remain near 0% in 2023.
 The outside world believed that Kashkari made this prediction. .

-However, Kashkari took a 180-degree turn at the start of the year, becoming more aggressive on interest rates than most of his colleagues.
+However, since the beginning of the year, Kashkari’s position has undergone a 180-degree turn, becoming more radical than most of his colleagues.
 Although he does not have the right to vote on the FOMC this year, this does not affect his “flying eagles” all the time.

 Kashkari pointed out that the Fed’s current task is to bring down inflation at a 40-year high, and it will not be deterred by financial market turmoil during the task, because the Fed does not “escort” investors.